telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 - __Search__: Executed in order to show the search panel.

+- __SearchByText__: Executed in order to perform an actual search.
+It takes a string as a parameter - the text to search by.

 - __CloseSearchPanel__: Executed in order to hide the search panel.

 ## Events